argotorg/solidity-website/src/posts/2025-12-18-lost-storage-array-write-on-slot-overflow-bug.md

 On affected compiler versions the assertion in `testBug()` does not hold.

-This illustrates how contrived triggering this bug is: it requires data structures large enough to wrap around the entire `2**256` storage space.

 ## Severity Assessment

 If the bug is actually triggered, the **potential impact is high**.
 Straightforward operations like `delete` or array assignments not storing the right values represents a serious issue in terms of code generation correctness, and could lead to storage corruption and possible loss of funds in affected contracts.

 However, from a security standpoint, the **likelihood of exploitation is extremely low**.
-Running into this issue accidentally is highly unlikely because it depends on the same property that makes mappings secure: the storage address space is so enormous (2**256 slots) that it's nearly impossible to hit a specific address without deliberate manipulation.
+Running into this issue accidentally is highly unlikely because it depends on the same property that makes mappings secure: the storage address space is so enormous (`2**256` slots) that it's nearly impossible to hit a specific address without deliberate manipulation.

 ### Why Intentional Attacks Are Unlikely